-Developing a Planned Studies Major
+Developing an Integrative Studies Major

-Second, check with the Office of Career Planning and Placement.
 They have a wealth of information on careers and on the requirements necessary for entrance into those careers.
 Call and make an appointment to talk to a Career Center counselor.

 Final Steps to Approval

 1) When the Coordinator determines that your application is complete, the proposal and course list are circulated to chairs and deans of departments represented in your course list.
 Chairs and deans may, at this stage, request changes in your proposed course of study, based on availability of courses.

 2) Once approvals from all the chairs and deans involved in the review of your course list have been received, your proposal is then submitted to the Integrative Studies Advisory Board and the associate dean of the School of Humanities and Sciences for final approval.
 Additional revisions may be requested after this review.
 Note that the Advisory Board meets once each semester to review proposals, so it is important to complete all the required elements of the proposal well in advance of that meeting.

 3) After approval by the Advisory Board, including any revisions requested, the Associate Dean will officially sign off on your proposal, and notify you via email.
 You can then submit the Change of Major form, and this point you become an official Integrative Studies major.